 Examples of bespoke commissioned pieces

 Shown below are some examples of my ‘bespoke’ work produced over thirty years of business and can be found in private collections here in the UK and in the USA.
 The first image shows one of my illustrated designs for a storage and TV unit to be made in solid English oak (with natural brown oak panels) for a customer in Derbyshire, the finished product is pictured under this.
-Below that are another set of watercoloured elevation drawings of an oak cabinet produced for a customer in Surrey (and subsequently made in different sizes for other customers) and pencil sketches for a wall hung display cabinet design.
+Below that are another set of watercoloured elevation drawings of an oak cabinet produced for a customer in Surrey (and subsequently made in different sizes for other customers).

 Shown below are a drop-leaf dining table and matching chairs in solid N. American cherry and maple for a customer in Wales.